-This causes the internet to be a source of great amount of information available for free and the biggest trash can even known to man.
+This causes the internet to be a source of great amounts of information available for free and the biggest trash can even known to man.
 Both at the same time.
 It’s extremely hard to sieve through the vast ocean of information only to find bits and pieces you can benefit from.

 Luckily, there are people who are professionals on the subject so you don’t have to do the guesswork.
-I myself got certified in personal training and nutrition few years back because there was too much information out there that confused me.
+I myself got certified in personal training and nutrition a few years back because there was too much information out there that confused me.
 I was sick of reading dozens of articles and watching hours of videos saying completely different things where the person claimed to be ‘the expert.’

 Most of it was bullshit.
 I tried a lot of different things and barely anything worked.
 That’s how I lost a few good years of my life on trying stuff that doesn’t work.
 My problem was- I lacked knowledge.